kerito-cl/Ray_Tracing/README.md

 This project is a CPU-based ray tracer implemented in C, inspired by the ["Ray Tracing in One Weekend"](https://raytracing.github.io/books/RayTracingInOneWeekend.html) book series.
 The program reads scene descriptions from .rt files and renders them using ray tracing techniques, with real-time display through MLX42 and optional multi-threading support for improved performance.

-Here's your refined README.md with all the updated features and scene file format specifications:

 ## Features